minprog/cs50x-1718-1819/problems/cards/lab/README.md

 - the suit, or color, of the card (like Spades :spades:)
 - the value of the card (2, 3, A, J, ...)

-In UML it should look like this:
+In UML, it looks like this:

 ![a class called Card with two fields: one is called suit of type string, the other is called value, also of type string](card_class.png)